stevencombs/retrocombs.github.io/_posts/2020/2020-04-24-boxopen-xfinity-flex.md

 Now that the box is open, I look forward to a FIRST USE video where I will connect the Flex to my [Cloner Alliance Box Pro](https://www.stevencombs.com/gadgets/2020/04/21/firstuse-cloner-box-pro.html), press record, and turn on the Flex's power.
 We’ll watch it boot up together, dive into the user interface, and then load a video or two.
 I'm curious to see how this device compares to my two favorite steaming device platforms, [Roku](https://amzn.to/2Kx2unj) and [Android TV](https://amzn.to/2x2QYwH).

+At first glance, the only real advantage of this device seems to be in the free access to the streaming Peacock (NBC) premimum channel.
+Not sure if this membership extends to other devices, but will try and find out for the next post.

 Are you a Xfinity Flex user?
 What do you think about the device?
 Drop a comment and let me know.
 I’d also love to read about any hacks and exploits users have found before I record the FIRST USE video.